PaulSHahn2/emacssetup/README.md

 ## emacs from scratch

 I would recommend that you learn *emacs* by setting it up yourself.
-The System Crafters' video series and repository serves as a good starting point:
+The System Crafters' video series and repository serves as a good starting point and provides a much more detailed configuration when finished:

 * <https://www.youtube.com/watch?v=74zOY-vgkyw&list=PLEoMzSkcN8oPH1au7H6B7bBJ4ZO7BXjSZ>

+There is a time investment required to watch the videos and starting at the beginning is required, or you will be lost.
+They manage configuration changes and documentation changes together, and "de-tangle" and rebuild their *emacs* setup on-the-fly from their documentation.
+This approach is the inverse of the typical Doxygen/JavaDoc/PyDoc-- instead of creating documentation from code comments, code included in-line with the comments is then stitched together from the documents to create your configuration.
+This allows the newer user to see the comments explaining what the *elisp* setup code is actually doing, since most new *emacs* users are not proficient lisp programmers.

 ## Pre-configured emacs distributions

 Your other option is to borrow/take someone else's setup, like copying this repository.
-This gets you going temporarily, but may come at the expense of you not knowing how to setup and customize your environment.
+This gets you going temporarily, but may come at the expense of you not knowing how to setup and customize your environment later on.

 There are modified distributions of *GNU emacs* that are purpose specific and configured "out-of-the-box".
 They won't work with this setup since they provide